gurdiga/xo/README.md

 # The Big Idea®

 This is an experiment to prove that it’s possible to sanely develop single-page Web UIs using only raw JS.
-The approach is simliar to React, but without its baggage.

 Widgets are [JS
 classes](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes).